Metatronius/GrowPi/README.md

 - **MCP3008**: Connect to SPI pins (MISO, MOSI, SCLK, CE0/CE1).
 - **DS18B20**: Connect to a GPIO pin (with pull-up resistor) or via MCP3008.
 - **pH Sensor**: Connect analog output to MCP3008 channel.
-- **Kasa Smart Plugs**: Set up via Kasa app, ensure on same WiFi as Pi.
+- **Kasa Smart Plugs**: Set up via Kasa app; ensure they are on the same WiFi network as the Pi.

 ---